RichardFreedman/Encoding_Music/01_Tutorials/02_VS_Code_Google_Collab.md

 * **Create a virtual environment.**  One good way to manage virtual environments is with Anaconda Navigator:  https://www.anaconda.com/download.
 Learn more about Anaconda Navigator here:  https://learning.anaconda.cloud/

-* Create a new environment (you can name it as you like, for example "Streamlit")
+* Create a new environment (you can name it as you like, for example "encoding_music"; note that it's best to avoid spaces in the name!)

 ![Alt text](images/screenshot_1506.png)

+* **Install the various libraries needed for our work.**  This is handled via a `requirements.txt` file that can be found on github for Encoding Music (https://github.com/RichardFreedman/Encoding_Music/blob/main/requirements.txt).
+To install the various libraries in your local environment, you will need to:

+- Open a new 'terminal

 * **Install Jupyter Notebook or Visual Studio Code** if they are not already in that environment.